bandirevanth/mastering-ai/README.md

 ### Agent
 An agent is anything that can perceive its environment through sensors and act upon that environment through effectors.

-* A **human agent** has sensory organs such as eyes, ears, nose, tongue and skin parallel to the sensors, and other organs such as hand, legs, mouth, for effectors.
+* A **human agent** has sensory organs such as eyes, ears, nose, tongue and skin parallel to the sensors, and other organs such as hands, legs,and  mouth for effectors.
-* A **robotic agent** replaces cameras and intrared range finders for the sensors, and various motors and actuators for effectors.
+* A **robotic agent** replaces cameras and infrared range finders for the sensors, and various motors and actuators for effectors.
 * A **software agent** has encoded bit strings as its programs and actions.

 ### Environment
 Some programs operate in an entirely **artificial environment** confined to keyboard input, database, computer file systems and character output on a screen.

-In contrast, some software agents (software robots or softbots) exist in rich, unlimited softbots domains.
+In contrast, some software agents (software robots or softbots) exist in rich, unlimited softbot domains.
 The simulator has a **very detailed, complex environment**.
 The software agent needs to choose from a long array of actions in real time.
-A softbot is designed to scan online preferences of the customer and shows interesting items to the customer works in the **real** as well as an **artificial** environment.
+A softbot is designed to scan the online preferences of the customer and show interesting items to the customer ,works in the **real** as well as an **artificial** environment.

 # Getting Started
 In this chapter, we will learn how to get started with Python.
-We will also undestand how Python helps for Artificial Intelligence.
+We will also understand how Python helpswithr Artificial Intelligence.

 ## Why Python for AI
 Artificial intelligence is considered to be the trending technology of the future.
-Already there are a number of applications made on it.
-Due to this, many companies and researchers are taking interest in it.
-But the main question that arises here is that in which programming language can these AI applications be developed?
+Already, there are a number of applications made on it.
+Due to this, many companies and researchers are taking an interest in it.
+But the main question that arises here is which programming language can these AI applications be developed?
 There are various programming languages like Lisp, Prolog, C++, Java and Python, which can be used for developing applications of AI.
 Among them, Python programming language gains a huge popularity and the reasons are as follows:

 1. **Simple syntax & less coding**